dockur/windows/readme.md

     Replace the example path `/var/win` with the desired storage folder.

-  * ### How do I verify if my system supports KVM?

-    To verify if your system supports KVM, run the following commands:

-    ```bash
-    sudo apt install cpu-checker
-    sudo kvm-ok
-    ```

-    If you receive an error from `kvm-ok` indicating that KVM acceleration can't be used, check the virtualization settings in the BIOS.

-  * ### How do I view the screen?

-    The container includes a web-based viewer, so you can visit [http://localhost:8006/](http://localhost:8006/) using any web browser to view the screen and interact with Windows via the keyboard and mouse.

-    This is mainly for use during installation, as afterwards you can use Remote Desktop, TeamViewer or any other software you prefer.

   * ### How do I perform a manual installation?

     If you prefer to perform the installation manually in order to customize some options, such as selecting another edition, add the following environment variable: